 Final Thoughts on Monetizing a Book Blog

-When you promote affiliate offers, use display ads, and sell your own products, you're less vulnerable.
-If one source takes a hit, you have others to rely on.
+So, promote affiliate offers, use display ads, and sell your own products.

 Why You Should Trust Our Book Blogging Content